Looking for Django developers?

 In general, Yahoo uses the Node.js platform for its projects.
 However, they decided to use the Python language to create their maps.
 Yahoo Maps is a regular, good map that allows you to have an idea of how you can get from point A to point B. In the CIS, this search engine is not popular, but in the West, it is a very large and frequently used search engine.
 The maps from Yahoo are considered reliable, so many people use them in their daily travels.
 They can help to get out of the woods when being lost.

 Another Django site is Eventbrite, a ticketing service and event management platform.
 Originally built using Python and proprietary environments, it later migrated to Django to cope with the rapid growth of the platform’s audience and interaction volumes.
-Because of Django’s scalability, Eventbrite, like many other Django-built websites, can adapt to any audience volume and constantly provide users with new updates.
+Because of Django’s scalability, Eventbrite, like many other Django-built websites and Django examples, can adapt to any audience volume and constantly provide users with new updates.

-Reddit is the largest social news project.
+Reddit is one of websites built with Django.
+It is the largest social news project.
 Users can post various articles, as well as comment and vote on other authors’ articles.
 It is enough to sign up at this service to use all those features for free.
 On this website, one will find thousands of online news and debates on various topics.
 Most of the functionality is done in Python alone.

-Onion is a satirical newspaper that has an online version.
+Onion is one of Django website example, a satirical newspaper that has an online version.
 All publications, design, and functionality of their website are done in Python using Django.

-Quora is the US platform for questions and answers.
+Quora is one of the popular websites built with Django for questions and answers.
 It is like an FAQ section where all registered users can impose questions or leave comments and react to what other people say.
 On this website, users can ask various questions and other users can answer them or at least share some valuable tricks and hints.
 The more questions you answer, the higher your rating will be on this platform.
 So, if you don’t know the answer to something, the easiest way to get an answer is to ask Quora users.

 One of the most popular browsers, Mozilla, must handle hundreds of millions of requests per month.
 Given the number of requests they get through the API, it’s easy to see why the team decided to switch from PHP + CakePHP to Python + Django.
 Mozilla’s support service and all of their browser add-ons now run on Django.

 Of course, the number of sites built in Django is well over those discussed in this post.
 You can also check, for instance, Prezi, the official NASA website, or National Geographic.
 This is just a small part of all the sites which were created with Django tech.
-If you know any other large projects which were also created with this technology, then please leave your feedback with a link to the project in the comments below!
 Also, if you need qualified developers to help with your projects in Django, feel free to contact us at any moment!